U.S. Senate works to finish $1 trillion infrastructure bill - Up News Info

 In procedural votes in late July the bill garnered more than enough votes to indicate it could pass the Senate on a bipartisan basis, with more than a dozen Republicans joining the Senate’s 50 Democrats and independents.

 The Senate is trying to wrap up work ahead of a scheduled five-week summer recess.
-(Reporting by Richard Cowan, David Lawder, David Morgan, Susan Cornwell and Makini Brice; Editing by Scott Malone, Sonya Hepinstall and Daniel Wallis)
+(Reporting by Richard Cowan, David Lawder, David Morgan, Susan Cornwell and Makini Brice; Editing by Sonya Hepinstall, Daniel Wallis and Grant McCool)

 Advertisement